murthy1811/Milestone-Project-3-AirBubble/TESTING.md

  **Site owner / admin**

-* As a site owner of WD Buzzwords, I want to be able to delete entries contributed by registered users if necessary.
+* As a site owner of Air Bubble, I want to be able to delete entries contributed by registered users if necessary.
   - The admin user is authorised to remove any content that is deemed irrelevant or inapropriate.

 **[back to top](#testing)**